VCR: Education Program

 Virginia’s Eastern Shore is a living textbook waiting to be opened.
 VCR’s education program aims to connect public school students in Accomack and Northampton Counties to the natural world through experiential field trips.

-Students will have an opportunity for hands-on science learning in different Eastern Shore ecosystems.
-The 10th grade field trips will include a boat trip to VCR’s Parramore Island, where students will practice scientific data collection and analysis.
+The curriculum-based trips have been designed for 5th, 7th, and 10th grade students.
+Students have an opportunity for hands-on science learning in different Eastern Shore ecosystems.
+5th graders visit the historic, seaside Brownsville Preserve, while 7th graders examine the seaside tidal creeks via kayak.
+The 10th grade field trips include a boat trip to VCR’s Parramore Island, where students will practice scientific data collection and analysis.

-5th graders will visit the historic, seaside Brownsville Preserve, while 7th graders will examine the seaside tidal creeks via kayak.
-All grade levels will learn about native plant and animal species, and practice using a variety of scientific techniques and equipment in the field.
+All grade levels learn about native plant and animal species, and practice using a variety of scientific techniques and equipment in the field.

 The field experiences were collaboratively designed with local educators through participatory workshops to ensure they are aligned with Virginia’s Standards of Learning (S.O.L.’s.)
 The field trips are intended to enhance curriculum and make real-world connections with activities and learning points in the classroom.
 Seeing a seal or a dolphin and even being on a boat—a first for many students—become lasting memories for students.

 The first round of workshops were held in 2016 with 5th and 10th grade teachers.
 2017 saw the launch of 7th grade educator workshops.
 The first rounds of 10th grade field trips took place in spring 2017 and included 151 students drawn from high schools in both counties.
 Field trips for 7th graders began in the spring of 2018.